Warmetallic/translation-bot/README.md

    =====================or=======================
    poetry install

-4. Install the required dependencies:
+4. Create a .env file in the project root directory and add your DeepL API key:

    ```bash
     BOT_KEY=your_telegram_bot_token